To understand GIROLATE, we must first study the DNA of those who came up with the idea.

 In 2009, after tasting the wines from the Biodyvin group in London, we had a revelation!

 Overwhelmed by the finesse and depth of the wines, we purchased a “dynamiseur”.
-This was the first step in the long learning process we undertook, with the help of our colleague, the late Jacques Mell to master the art of ORGANIC and BIODYNAMIC viticulture.
+This was the first step in the long learning process we undertook, with the help of our colleague Jacques Mell, to master the art of ORGANIC and BIODYNAMIC viticulture.

 In 2014, Antoine Le Petit de la Bigne (Director of Vignobles Anne-Claude Leflaive, Puligny-Montrachet) brought his expertise to the project.